Oreka 1.2 Open Source User Manual

 Logging recordings to the database

-Make sure /etc/orkweb/ (Linux) or c:\oreka\database.hbm.xml (Windows) contains the right database access URL and credentials.
+Make sure /etc/orkweb/database.hbm.xml (Linux) or c:\oreka\database.hbm.xml (Windows) contains the right database access URL and credentials.
 If OrkTrack is up and running under Tomcat and the OrkAudio service is recording traffic, database entries should start appearing.
 Use OrkWeb to browse them.

 Retrieving recordings